We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 Can you sear on a Green Mountain Grill?

 Yes, and this is one of GMG's standout features.
-The Daniel Boone Prime Plus includes an open-flame searing feature that allows you to slide a plate to expose food directly to the fire pot for high-heat searing.
+The Ledge Prime 2.0 (like the Daniel Boone before it) includes an open-flame searing feature that allows you to slide a plate to expose food directly to the fire pot for high-heat searing.
 This gives GMG a meaningful searing advantage over standard Traeger® models, which rely on indirect heat at a maximum of 500 degrees.
 The direct-flame sear on a GMG produces better grill marks and a more intense Maillard reaction.

 Does Green Mountain Grills have WiFi?